 |Shyness||Can mask nonverbal behavior and explain avoidance of eye contact|

 |Fangirl||Can mask hyper-fixations and restrictive interests|

 |Spoiled brat/Narcissism||Unaware of others’ emotions or inconsiderate behavior|

 |Chewing gum, leg shaking, applying lip balm||Stimming|

 Autism however exists on a spectrum and people are typically cordoned off into groups those who are the stereotyped version of autism and those how to have no intellectual disabilities.
 This means that everyone on the spectrum which means that women can lead successful lives without being confronted by an autism diagnosis.
 Women with autism are also frequently misdiagnosed with other things like Borderline Personality Disorder.
 For girls with untreated autism, it can manifest as extreme anxiety, depression, self-harm, and in extreme cases multiple suicide attempts.

-When girls aren’t getting the proper diagnosis this causes the manifestation of comorbidities which then further hinders girls from reaching their true potentials.
-These girls don’t understand why they’re different and go on feeling ostracized from their peers even when they seemingly have no trouble making friends.
-They may not feel that if they were there the truest self they would deem as weird and rejected.
+When girls aren’t getting the proper diagnosis this causes the manifestation of comorbidities which then further hinders girls from reaching their true potential.
+These girls don’t understand why they’re different and go on feeling ostracized by their peers even when they seemingly have no trouble making friends.
+They may not feel that if they were their truest self they would be as weird and rejected.